VIVALDy: A Hybrid Generative Reduced-Order Model for Turbulent Flows, Applied to Vortex-Induced Vibrations: VIVALDy: A Machine-Learning Framework for Data-Driven Flow Modeling

 \subsection{Models Training Details}

 All hyperparameters used during the training of the $\beta$-VAE-GAN and bidirectional transformer are detailed in Table \ref{tab:03_methods/optimizer_hyperparameters}.

 The $\beta$-VAE-GAN architecture was trained on $\mathcal{D}^{\mathrm{Train}}$ (Section \ref{sec:02_dataset/2d_flow_snapshots}) using a mini-batch ADAM optimizer with random shuffling.
 The model was trained for $2,500$ epochs on a single NVIDIA V100 32GB GPU on the Jean-Zay CNRS supercomputer.
 During training, the learning rate was adjusted using a warmup cosine decay schedule, and the $\beta$ hyperparameter was cyclically annealed \cite{fu2019cyclical}.
 An early stopping strategy was adopted to prevent overfitting by monitoring the loss on $\mathcal{D}^{\mathrm{Val}}$.
 The discriminator weights were updated every 5 epochs and frozen during the remaining epochs to stabilize the GAN training dynamic and prevent the discriminator from dominating the generator.
 The hyperparameter $\alpha$ was kept constant throughout training.
-An ablation study on this parameter was conducted, training models with $\alpha = \{0.2, 0.02, 0.002\}$ and comparing against an equally trained $\beta$-VAE, which served as a benchmark, to assess its impact on performance.
+An ablation study on this parameter was conducted, training models with $\alpha = \{0.2, 0.02, 0.002\}$ and comparing against an equally trained $\beta$-VAE ($\alpha = 0$), which served as reference, to assess its impact on performance.
+Values of $\alpha > 0.2$ were excluded from the final analysis as they induce training instabilities in the present setup.
+Specifically, the adversarial loss was observed to dominate the optimization, causing the generator to produce significant artifacts unrelated to physical flow structures.
 The results of this $\alpha$ sensitivity study are reported in Section \ref{sec:04_1}.

 The trained $\beta$-VAE-GAN encoder (specifically, the $\alpha = 0.2$ model which showed the best performance in the ablation study) was then used to encode $\mathcal{D}^{\mathrm{Train}}$ into the learned low-dimensional space.
 The obtained target trajectories $\boldsymbol{\zeta}^{\mathrm{gt}}$ were divided into target sequences of size $H = 64$.
 The same partitioning was applied to the corresponding cylinder displacement acquired during the experiment.
 The obtained input/output pairs were used to define the training dataset for the bidirectional transformer (Figure \ref{fig:03_methods/bitransformer}).
 The model context length was set to $n_H = 64$, while the temporal encoding dimension $n_e = 36$.
 The model was optimized using a mini-batch ADAM optimizer with a warmup cosine decay schedule for the learning rate.
 An early stopping strategy was adopted to prevent overfitting by monitoring the loss on input/output pairs obtained following the same procedure with $\mathcal{D}^{\mathrm{Val}}$.
 The training was conducted for $10,000$ epochs on a single NVIDIA V100 32GB GPU at the Jean-Zay CNRS supercomputer.